Boxing at the 2020 Summer Olympics – Men's light heavyweight

 The men's light heavyweight boxing event at the 2020 Summer Olympics took place between 25 July and 4 August 2021 at the Ryōgoku Kokugikan.
 22 boxers from 22 nations competed.

 Background

-This will be the 24th appearance of the men's light heavyweight event.
+This was the 24th appearance of the men's light heavyweight event.
 The event was not held in 1904 or 1908, but has been on the Olympic programme at every Summer Games since being introduced in 1920 (that is, excluding 1912) since.
 The light heavyweight class is the class with the longest history at one weight range; it has been at the 75–81 kg range since the 1952 Games.

-Reigning World Champion Bekzad Nurdauletov of Kazakhstan has qualified for the Games.
-The 2016 Olympic champion, Julio César La Cruz, has moved up to the heavyweight class for the 2020 Games.
-The 2016 Olympic champion in middleweight, Arlen López (also of Cuba), has moved up to light heavyweight and is competing in Tokyo.
+Reigning World Champion Bekzad Nurdauletov of Kazakhstan had qualified for the Games.
+The 2016 Olympic champion, Julio César La Cruz, had moved up to the heavyweight class for the 2020 Games.
+The 2016 Olympic champion in middleweight, Arlen López (also of Cuba), had moved up to light heavyweight and was competing in Tokyo.